 John J. Healey

-John J Healey was born and raised in New York City.
+John J Healey is the author of five novels.
+He lives in the Berkshires of Massachusetts and in Spain.
 He studied medicine in Granada, Spain but left the field and began a 12-year career in motion pictures.
 In 1998, Healy directed the documentary Federico García Lorca and in 2010 The Practice of the Wild, a portrait of poets Gary Snyder and Jim Harrison.

 His first novel Emily & Herman was published in 2013, followed by The Samurai of Seville, in 2016.
 Its sequel, The Samurai's Daughter, was published in 2019.
-A fifth novel, April in Paris, will be published by Arcade in July 2021.
+A fifth novel, April in Paris, was published by Arcade in July 2021.

 When Films Were Kings